303dog/makeup-store-app/README.md

 The requirements of this app were to:
 - make a Sinatra app using ActiveRecord (check)
 - have multiple models (check)
-- have at least one has_many relationship (the cart has many products)
+- have at least one has_many relationship (the order has many products)
 - have users (sure do!)
-- ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying (read, update, delete in the Cart and create Orders)
+- ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying (read, update, delete in the CartItems and create Orders)

 # Extra info you might be interested in